nxvinn29/ART-OF-EVOLVE/CONTRIBUTING.md

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

+## Issue Reporting

+*   Use the search tool to ensure the issue hasn't been reported.
+*   Use the provided templates for Bug Reports and Feature Requests.
+*   Detailed steps to reproduce bugs are critical.

+## Code Review Process

+*   All PRs require approval from at least one maintainer.
+*   We value constructive feedback and kindness.